dannyYassine/DYERipple/README.md

     let rippleView = DYRipple(frame: CGRectMake(location.x - 75.0, location.y - 75.0, 150.0, 150.0), animation: 0.75, withGreen:false)
     superView.addSubView(rippleView)

-    "Thats it!
-The ripple will animate, expanding while fading out, and will remove itself from its superview."
+Thats it!
+The ripple will animate, expanding while fading out, and will remove itself from its superview.